Pantry: Colonial Era

 In the United States, pantries evolved from early Colonial American "butteries", built in a cold north corner of a colonial home (more commonly referred to and spelled as "butt'ry"), into a variety of pantries in self-sufficient farmsteads.
-Butler's pantries, or China pantries, were built between the dining room and kitchen of a middle-class English or American home, especially in the latter part of the 19th into the early 20th centuries.
+Butler's pantries, or China pantries, were built between the dining room and kitchen of a middle-class American home, especially in the latter part of the 19th into the early 20th centuries.
 Great estates, such as the Biltmore Estate in Asheville, North Carolina or Stan Hywet Hall in Akron, Ohio, had many pantries and other domestic "offices", echoing their British "great house" counterparts.

 Victorian Era

 By the Victorian era, large houses and estates in Britain maintained the use of separate rooms, each one dedicated to distinct stages of food preparation and cleanup.
 The kitchen was for cooking, while food was stored in a storeroom, pantry or cellar.
 Meat preparation was done in a larder as game would come in undressed, fish unfilleted, and meat in half or quarter carcasses.
 Vegetable cleaning and preparation would be done in the scullery.
 Dishwashing was done in a scullery or butler's pantry, "depending on the type of dish and level of dirt".

 Since the scullery was the room with running water with a sink, it was where the messiest food preparation took place, such as cleaning fish and cutting raw meat.
 The pantry was where tableware was stored, such as China, glassware, and silverware.
 If the pantry had a sink for washing tableware, it was a wooden sink lined with lead to prevent chipping the China and glassware while they were being washed.
 In some middle-class houses, the larder, pantry, and storeroom might simply be large wooden cupboards, each with its exclusive purpose.